xbcReal/Zephyr/README.md

-# HAWK
+# Zephyr
-*HAWK* is a secure and non-interactive two-party inference for transformers.
+*Zephyr* is a secure and non-interactive two-party inference for transformers.
 This code is built upon the code of NEXUS scheme,https://github.com/zju-abclab/NEXUS.
 The differences located in the src/matrix_mul.cpp,src/ckks_evaluator.h and src/main.cpp files.